|Nutrition Facts (per serving)|

 Feel free to vary the fish and shellfish and use what your family likes.
 Serve this casserole with hot cooked rice or noodles.

 2 tablespoons butter

-- 2 tablespoons all-purpose flour
+2 tablespoons all-purpose flour

-- 1 cup milk
+1 cup milk

-- 1/4 teaspoon salt
+1/4 teaspoon salt

-- 1/2 cup shredded sharp Cheddar cheese
+1/2 cup shredded sharp cheddar cheese

-- 1/2 cup sour cream
+1/2 cup sour cream

-1 1/4 to 1 1/2 pounds fish fillets (3 to 4 fillets), cut into large chunks (haddock, cod, pollock, or another mild white fish)
+1 1/4 to 1 1/2 pounds (3 to 4 fillets) haddock, or cod or pollock, cut into large chunks

-1 cup crabmeat or medium cleaned and peeled shrimp
+1 cup crabmeat, or medium cleaned and peeled shrimp

-- 1/4 cup toasted pecan pieces
+1/4 cup toasted pecan pieces

-Heat the oven to 325 F.
+Preheat the oven to 325 F.

 Butter a 1 1/2 to 2-quart baking dish.